International and Human Rights Law

 ‘Always very informative, and it’s fun to work with others.
 Teachers are always well chosen and amazing.’

-This is a two-day course, running on 15th – 16th May.
+This is a two-day course, running on 15th – 16th May (waiting list).
 Teaching hours on each day will run from 10am till 3.30pm, with a break for lunch, and an independent study task.

 This is a live online event, with small seminar groups offering fully interactive classroom discussion and debate (much as you would normally expect from our in-person courses).
 The event will not be recorded, so it is essential that you are able to attend during the course hours, and that you have a reliable audio and video connection.